raihan2bd/react-auth-with-firebase/README.md

 # React Auth with Firebase
 <p>
-React Auth Firebase is a dummy react excersize project that user can login and signup using the project and also user can see diferrent routes accroding to the authentication.
+React Auth Firebase is a practice project that utilizes the React framework and Firebase authentication.
+It allows users to sign up and log in using the project and displays different routes depending on the user's authentication status.
+This project is intended to help developers improve their skills in building authentication features using React and Firebase.
 </p>

 ## 💻 Getting Started